 - Most importantly, never call yourself an ‘addict’.
 I know that is contrary to what you learn at AA but I tell you why this is not helpful.
 By labelling yourself you are limiting yourself.
 You are a human being.
 Addiction does not define you!
 It is just a symptom and you are so much more than the symptom.

 - As a next step, never call it ‘my’ addiction.
 ‘My’ is a very strong word for your mind.
-Actually, you would rather be without the addiction so, it is better to call it neutrally ‘the’ addiction.
+Actually, you would rather be without it so, it is better to call it neutrally ‘the’ addiction.

 - Your mind does not like contradictions.
 Therefore, never say ‘I love sugar but I can’t have it because I need to lose weight.’
 With that statement your mind is confused.
 If you love it surely you must have it.
 Not exactly what you want.